Bitcoin tops $20K for the first time

-Bitcoin has continued its meteoric rise, for the first time ever hitting a price of more than $20,000.
+Bitcoin continues its meteoric rise, for the first time ever hitting a price of more than $20,000.
 As of Dec.
-16 at 12:00 p.m.
+16 at 12 p.m.
 PT, the cryptocurrency clocked in at a value of $20,842.90, as reported earlier Wednesday by CoinDesk.

-Payments provider Square, founded by Twitter CEO Jack Dorsey, announced investing $50 million in Bitcoin in October.
-"We believe that Bitcoin has the potential to be a more ubiquitous currency in the future," said Amrita Ahuja, Square CFO.
+Payments provider Square, founded by Twitter CEO Jack Dorsey, announced in October that it had invested $50 million in Bitcoin.
+"We believe that Bitcoin has the potential to be a more ubiquitous currency in the future," said Amrita Ahuja, Square's chief financial officer.

 PayPal will also begin allowing Bitcoin and fellow cryptocurrency Ethereum to be bought, sold and held on its platform from 2021.